serlinec/serlinec/README.md

     Hello, I'm Serline! 👋<br>

 <br>
-    🏫  I'm a senior Psychology senior at The University of Texas at Austin.
+    🏫  I'm a senior Psychology student at The University of Texas at Austin.

     ✨ My research interests emcompass these fields: Cognitive Neuroscience; Developmental Psychology.